At any time of year, Trewinnard is a beautiful

 the open air Minack Theatre at Porthcurno, or go underground at the fascinating World Heritage site at Geevor Tin Mine.
 After all that, you will certainly be

 glad of the chance to relax and unwind in the peace of Trewinnard.

-Enjoy the town of Penzance and park your car at St Erth station
+Enjoy the town of Penzance or park your car at St Erth railway station

 and take the short scenic railway to St Ives to visit the